Washington LLC Fees and Filing Requirements

 We charge you for this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Washington business.

 Yes.
 Most states, including Washington, require you to file a report for your LLC every year.
-You can find out more on the compliance page for your state.
+You can find out more on the

 It depends on various factors including: